OliverCodez/PriceApi/README.md

 2. Rename getlastprice.php to something obscure
 3. Create a cron job to run the script at the interval you desire.
 For example: `*/1 * * * * /usr/bin/php /var/www/yourdomain.com/apifolder/getlastprice.php` will run every 1 minute.
 4. Within the interval you set in cron, the first run will generate the price data as the index.php file within `lastprice` folder within your script folder.

+### Use

+1. For simple VRSC-Fiat price data, request the `lastprice` folder with the currency of your choice as `?currency=` for example: `https://veruspay.io/api/lastprice/?currency=GBP` to return simply the fiat price based on latest average exchange data and bitpay BTC pricing.
+2. For access to the latest raw price data, for example to access via a curl request, do so from the `lastprice` folder and `rawpricedata.php` which returns the json formatted avg price data, includes date stamp of when the price was retrieved.

 ### Features